Want to fall in love with Oaxaca as much as I did?

 (2) The other work of art is the Last Supper of Mexico.
 Notice who takes the place of Jesus and see how many powerful Mexicans you can identify in the painting.

-Attached to the Templo de Santo Domingo is the Museo de las Cultura de Oaxaca.
-It’s devoted to both pre-Hispanic and contemporary Oaxacan history and culture.
+Attached to the Templo de Santo Domingo, the Museo de las Cultura de Oaxaca focuses mainly on the pre-Hispanic history and culture of the area, specifically the Zapotec and Mixtec people.

 The highlight is the Mixtec artifacts from Tomb 7 at Monte Alban.
 After the Zapotecs abandoned Monte Alban, the Mixtecs came in and used one of the abandoned temples as a tomb to bury one of their kings, his servants, and his treasures of silver, turquoise, jade, and gold.